Academy of Motion Picture Arts and Sciences: Membership

-Academy membership is divided into 19 branches which represent different disciplines in motion pictures in addition to a separate category for artist representatives.
-Members may not belong to more than one branch.
-Members whose work does not fall within one of the branches may belong to a group known as "Members at Large".
-Members at Large have all the privileges of branch membership except for representation on the Board.
-Associate members are those closely allied to the industry but not actively engaged in motion picture production.
-They are not represented on the Board and do not vote on Academy Awards.
+Academy membership is divided into 19 branches, for crafts ranging from Actors to Writers, and the Artist's Representatives category, for those who work in motion pictures as a representative.
 As of 2024, the Academy's confirmed membership is 10,894, comprising 9,905 voting members, 949 non-voting emeritus members, and 40 associate members.
 The largest Academy branch is the actors branch, which in 2024 stood at 1,258 members, or 12.7% of the total membership.

 Membership in the Academy comes only through an invitation from the Board of Governors.
 An individual may be recommended to the board by two current members in the branch they would prospectively join, and anyone who is nominated for an Oscar is considered for membership by special committees of the various branches.
 Each spring, the Board will meet to consider who to extend invitations to, and new invitees are announced in a press release.
 Once accepted, membership does not expire.
+In 1994, actor and comedian Rodney Dangerfield was denied membership.